dw236/plusone/README.txt

 ./test DATASET GENERATOR NUMTOPICS

 if the dataset was generated according to the lda model, supply the argument "lda" to GENERATOR.
-Otherwise, supply "none."
+Otherwise, supply ""
 -------------------------------------------------------------------------------------
+Parse Output

+Put all the experiment*.json output files in a directory with name dir_name, and call python parse_batch.py f [dir_name] -t [out_name] -o [T/F]

+All the .json files in dir_name starts with "experiment" will be processed, and the output table will be added to out_name (default: data/test.html), with -o the flag to overwrite the output file or not.

+Example:
+python parse_batch.py data -t result.html

 Support

 please direct any questions you may have to support@plusone.com